shacharTzur/mymarketplace/README.md

 # **MyMarketplace App**
-MyMarketplace is a E2E E-Commerce project that implements a second hand market where users can list their products (currently focusing on clothes) for sell and buy other users products.
+MyMarketplace is a E2E standalone E-Commerce project that implements a second hand market where users can list their products (currently focusing on clothes) for sell and buy other users products.
 The app main feature is the "I Want" feature where users can broadcast items they desire.
 The broadcast will be received by valid sellers that have the item the users desire.

 The main goal of this web app was to create a full stack app with focus on E-Commerce platforms.